4 Types of Communication To Use In The Workplace

 Here are a few things to think about when using visual communication:

 Only use visual tools if they provide value.
-Try to avoid the visuals to distract from the message and make it more confusing.
+Avoid the visuals to distract from the message and make it more confusing.

-Ensure they are straightforward and easy to understand.
-They should support the presentation, not detract from it.
+Ensure they are straightforward to understand.
+Visual aspects should support the presentation, not detract from it.

 Consider your audience.
 Would it be helpful for your new employees to see a visual example?
 How would it help them to understand your topic better?